 2. Is your caravan suitable for winter use?

 Any caravans or lodges built to BS3632 residential standard should provide enough insulation to make sure the caravan retains heat well even during cold weather.
-However, if your caravan is not built to this standard (most static caravans are likely to be built to EN1647 standard), central heating and double glazed windows will make a large difference to your comfort in colder temperatures.
-Consider investing in some moisture traps to soak up any additional moisture created inside the caravan.
+However, if your caravan is not built to this standard (most static caravans are likely to be built to EN1647 standard), central heating and double-glazed windows will make a large difference to your comfort in colder temperatures.

 3. Check the heating